 We once caught a ride with a couple whose “build” consisted of two lawn chairs and a mattress on the portion of bare floor not occupied by their motorcycles.
 They were living their dream.
 Don’t get wrapped up in thinking you need all the bells and whistles of a luxury conversion.
 It’s OK to go with a no-frills build.

 In fact, I recommend that anyone new to the lifestyle start as basic as possible.
 Vanlife isn’t for everyone, so give it a trial run first.
-If you find that life on the road isn’t what you’d hoped, you’ll be glad you didn’t pour beaucoup bucks into a custom conversion.
+If you find that life on the road isn’t what you’d hoped, you’ll be glad you didn’t have a super high van conversion cost.

 On the other hand, if you end up loving it, you’ll learn in time which vanlife luxuries are important to you and budget accordingly toward an upgrade.